tigerabrodi/qooper-javascript-exercise/README.md

 # Run it locally

-Start by cloning or forking the repository.
+Start by cloning the repository.

 Then, install the dependencies via `npm run install`.